 - (a) Drugs affecting the autonomic nervous system which that do not have prominent CNS effects, but which do have prominent cardiovascular or respiratory system effects (bronchodilators.
-Bronchodilators are included in this class); - (b) A local anesthetic which that has nerve blocking potential but also has a high potential for producing urine residue levels from a method of use not related to the anesthetic effect of the drug (procaine); - (c) Miscellaneous drugs with mild sedative action, such as the sleep inducing antihistamines; - (d) Primary vasodilating/hypotensive agents; and - (e) Potent diuretics affecting renal function and body fluid composition-; and (e)(f) Anabolic and/or androgenic steroids and other drugs
+Bronchodilators are included in this class); - (b) A local anesthetic which that has nerve blocking potential but also has a high potential for producing urine residue levels from a method of use not related to the anesthetic effect of the drug (procaine); - (c) Miscellaneous drugs with mild sedative action, such as the sleep inducing antihistamines; - (d) Primary vasodilating/hypotensive agents; and - (e) Potent diuretics affecting renal function and body fluid composition-; (e)(f) Anabolic and/or androgenic steroids or other drugs.

-This Drugs in this category is comprised comprise primarily of therapeutic medications routinely used in racehorses racing horses.
+This category is comprised Drugs placed in this class comprise primarily of therapeutic medications routinely used in racehorses racing horses.
 These may influence performance, but generally have a more limited ability to do so.
 Groups of drugs assigned to this category include the following:

-- (a) Non-opiate drugs which that have a mild central analgesic effect; - (b) Drugs affecting the autonomic nervous system which that do not have prominent CNS, cardiovascular or respiratory effects - (A) Drugs used solely as topical vasoconstrictors or decongestants
+- (a) Non-opiate drugs which that have a mild central analgesic effect; - (b) Drugs affecting the autonomic nervous system which that do not have prominent CNS, cardiovascular or respiratory effects - (A) Drugs used solely as topical vasoconstrictors or decongestants - (B) Drugs used as gastrointestinal antispasmodics - (C) Drugs used to void the urinary bladder

-Page 267 Version 5.8 Rules Approved by ARCI Board of Directors July 31, 2014
+Page 423 Version 5.8 Rules Approved by ARCI Board of Directors July 31, 2014

-- (B) Drugs used as gastrointestinal antispasmodics - (C) Drugs used to void the urinary bladder - (D) Drugs with a major effect on CNS vasculature or smooth muscle of visceral organs. - (E) Antihistamines which do not have a significant CNS depressant effect (This does not include H1 blocking agents, which are listed in Class 5); - (c) Antihistamines that do not have a significant CNS depressant effect.
+- (D) Drugs with a major effect on CNS vasculature or smooth muscle of visceral organs. - (E) Antihistamines which do not have a significant CNS depressant effect (This does not include H1 blocking agents, which are listed in Class 5); - (c) Antihistamines that do not have a significant CNS depressant effect.
 This does not include H2 blocking agents, which are in Class 5. - (c)(d) Mineralocorticoid drugs; - (d)(e) Skeletal muscle relaxants; - (e)(f) Anti-inflammatory drugs-those that.
-These drugs may reduce pain as a consequence of their anti-inflammatory actions, which include: action. - (A) Non-Steroidal Anti-Inflammatory Drugs (NSAIDs; - (B) Corticosteroids (glucocorticoids); and - (C) Miscellaneous anti-inflammatory agents. - (f) Anabolic and/or androgenic steroids and other drugs; - (g) Less potent diuretics; - (h) Cardiac glycosides and antiarrhythmics including: antiarrhythmic agents. - (A) Cardiac glycosides; - (B) Antirryhthmic Antiarrhythmic agents (exclusive of lidocaine, bretylium and propanolol); and - (C) Miscellaneous cardiotonic drugs. - (i) Topical Anesthetics--agents not available in injectable formulations; - (j) Antidiarrheal agents; and drugs; - (k) Miscellaneous drugs including: - (A) Expectorants with little or no other pharmacologic action; - (B) Stomachics; and - (C) Mucolytic agents. - (5) Class 5
+These drugs may reduce pain as a consequence of their anti-inflammatory actions, which include: action. - (A) Non-Steroidal Anti-Inflammatory Drugs (NSAIDs; - (B) Corticosteroids (glucocorticoids); and - (C) Miscellaneous anti-inflammatory agents. - (f) Anabolic and/or androgenic steroids and other drugs; - (g) Less potent diuretics; - (h) Cardiac glycosides and antiarrhythmics including: antiarrhythmic agents. - (A) Cardiac glycosides; - (B) Antirryhthmic Antiarrhythmic agents (exclusive of lidocaine, bretylium and propanolol propranolol); and - (C) Miscellaneous cardiotonic drugs. - (i) Topical Anesthetics--agents not available in injectable formulations; - (j) Antidiarrheal agents; and drugs; - (k) Miscellaneous drugs including: - (A) Expectorants with little or no other pharmacologic action; - (B) Stomachics; and - (C) Mucolytic agents. - (5) Class 5